 OVERVIEW: The American Chemical Society (ACS) is one of the leading professional societies for chemists in the United States.
-Its awards run the gamut and include fellowships, scholarships, professional development opportunities, and research support across numerous career stages (high school teachers and students through post-docs and accomplished researchers) and sub-disciplines (everything from petroleum to pharmaceuticals).
+It funds fellowships, scholarships, professional development opportunities, and research support across numerous career stages and sub-disciplines.

 IP TAKE: ACS awards are all over the map in every sense of the phrase—geographically, in dollar amount, and in target group and recipient.
-The bottom line: If you’re working in the field of chemistry from high school through the post-doctorate level and you're willing to do a little digging, ACS almost certainly has something to offer you.
+ACS seeks grantseekers working in the field of chemistry from high school through the post-doctorate level.

-ACS divides its funding into separate categories: Grants, Awards, ACS Fellows, Scholarships, and Hach Programs (the last of these has been administered by ACS since 2009, when the Hach Scientific Foundation transferred its assets to ACS).
-Each of these funding streams is, in turn, subdivided into a number of sub-areas.
+ACS divides its funding into separate programs including Grants, Awards, Scholarships, and ACS Fellows.
+Each of these funding areas is, in turn, subdivided into a number of sub-areas.